My Year with Steve Industry - a review of The Autograph of Steve Industry; a novel by Ben Hersey

 I forgot to mention that Steve is in a rockband.
 The Steamrollers.
 It’s where his heart is really at.
 I mean sure, he loves his babygirl, but her and the band.
 That’s it.
 Sometimes Steve will be talking and then he will just burst out lyrics from some song his band plays.
 Often entertaining, sometimes relevant.
 So he has the band thing going, and with it a cast of other friends that he talks about, though I don’t particularly have interest in meeting them in person.
 The kind of people it suffices to just hear about.

 I feel like I picked a certain style up from Steve.
 This conversation is just rolling on, no particular order.
-And I supposed that is a thing I learned from Steve.
+And I suppose that is a thing I learned from Steve.
 When Steve gets asked a question, he will sometimes answer directly.
 Other times he’ll treat a question like a chance to say whatever the hell is on his mind.
 No sense of obligation to reason.
 He’s got a way with words.
 I wrote this one down: “The sun reappears and we’re in the driveway and the morning is wet and cold and soggy and dewy and you can tell the sun is going to curl up and meow wild upon the clustered houses of this town-city where we bought this stupid castle for too much and where now we’re dissolving.”
 To be honest, Steve was kind of downer of a friend.
-But he said things with such flare.
+But he said things with such flair.
 I think Steve’d agree that if you put a pretty dress on an ugly thing, then it is a pretty thing.

 And yeah.
 I hung around Steve for one year.
 I despised him sometimes; he did the dumbest things and was surprised with their consequences.
 He really lacked control.
 He lacked conviction.
 He was telling a story once, somewhere toward the end of our friendship, and he honest to God, said to me, word for word: “I knew I was probably going to break the terms of probation.
 But then I couldn’t remember if I was even on probation.
 So, whatever.”
 And so it was hard to root for him in a serious way, when you know he’s hardly rooting for himself.
 It was hard to believe in a redemptive season for Steve, when he had quagmired his life into such a pile.
 And ultimately that’s why we saw the end of that year of our friendship so differently.
 That event he celebrated, I scoffed at.